brittpinder/ios-reference/swift/functions/README.md

 Function parameters are constants by default meaning that you cannot change their values within the body of the function.
 If you want a function to modify a parameter's value and you want those changes to persist after the function call has ended, define that parameter as an *in-out parameter* by placing the `inout` keyword right before the parameter's type.
 When passing an argument for an in-out parameter, you need to put an ampersand (`&`) directly before the variable's name.

-The below example takes two in-out parameters and swaps their values:
+The function below takes two in-out parameters and swaps their values:

 ```swift
 func swapValues(_ a: inout Int, _ b: inout Int) {